to work with

-Choules has performed, exhibited, and held screenings and presentations internationally, recently at AADK Spain (Centro Negra), Royal Geographical Society, MIMA, Hangar Barcelona, GroundWork Gallery, British Library, Baltic 39 (WOON Studios), Verge Gallery, DeVos Art Museum, AirSpace Gallery, Project Space Plus, Burton Art Gallery, Parasol unit foundation for contemporary art, Arts Catalyst, The Culture Capital Exchange, and Centre for the Geohumanities Royal Holloway University of London.
+Choules has performed, exhibited, and held screenings and presentations internationally, recently at ONCA Gallery, AADK Spain (Centro Negra), Royal Geographical Society, MIMA, Hangar Barcelona, GroundWork Gallery, British Library, Baltic 39 (WOON Studios), Verge Gallery, DeVos Art Museum, AirSpace Gallery, Project Space Plus, Burton Art Gallery, Parasol unit foundation for contemporary art, Arts Catalyst, The Culture Capital Exchange, and Centre for the Geohumanities Royal Holloway University of London.
 Their practice has been supported by Askeaton Contemporary Arts, Hangar Barcelona, Curator’s Network Madrid, a-n, Invisible Dust, Heritage Futures, Rabbit Island Foundation, Arts Council England, Centre for Life-Writing Research King’s College London, Rednile Projects, and CRP Hauts-De-France.
-Choules is a collaborator with AADK Spain (Centro Negra) and Fellow of the Royal Geographical Society.
+Choules is a collaborator with AADK (Centro Negra) and Nau Côclea in Spain, and Fellow of the Royal Geographical Society.
 They founded and coordinate the itinerant artist network TSOEG.org

 Choules contributes to environmental and academic symposia on the subject and object of fieldwork, and led the Itinerant Actions fieldwork programme for the Encura 3 research residency at Hangar Barcelona 2019.
-They continue to lead the Immaterial Fields workshops with individuals and arts centres across Europe, and are currently curating the TSOEG itinerant project Loose Leaves (2020 ongoing) to present collective fieldwork as live event.
+They lead three workshop programmes with organisations, groups and individuals, including: Immaterial Fields, The Transported Body and Practicing Passivity; and are currently curating the TSOEG itinerant project Loose Leaves (2020 ongoing) to present collective fieldwork as live event.

 Their work is in collections across the UK, Europe and US, and their practice has been written about and featured in Critical Distance in Documentary Media (Palgrave Macmillan), Topografías de lo Invisible: Estrategias Críticas entre Arte y Geografía (Universitat de Barcelona), and Form, Art and the Environment: Engaging in Sustainability (Routledge).